Dialysis

 I keenly remember the day I sought guidance from God, asking for permission to go forward, for peace in my heart if hubby did accept this gift.
 I was kneeling at my bedside, Bible open, asking the Father for His mind on the thing.
 Could we say “yes”?
 Was this His plan?

-My eyes looked down to the open page from the passage in front of me.
+My eyes looked down to the page from in front of me.
 My Bible was opened to the letter to the Ephesians, chapter two.
 Now these verses are profoundly beautiful for all who name the Name as Lord and Savior.
 But on this day, they began to hold a special significance for me.

 For it is by grace you have been saved through faith, and that not of yourselves, it is the gift of God; not as a result of works, that no one can boast.